-Fan Xing Zhumadian City, Henan Province
+By Fan Xing, Henan Province

-One day, a leader came to us to inspect our work and ask how our situations were during this time period.
-I then expressed what my situation was.
-After listening, the leader said: “This method of yours is not putting truth into practice.
+One day our leader visited to gain an understanding of our work and asked how our states had been over that period of time.
+I then shared fellowship on my state.
+After listening, the leader said: “This method of yours is not putting the truth into practice.
 You are impure inside.
-You are doing this for your own purpose and are not acting in accordance with truth.”
-Following this, we read two passages of God’s words.
-God said: “On the outside, it seems as if you are putting truth into practice, but in reality, the nature of your actions does not show that you are putting truth into practice.
-There are many people with some outward behaviors, who believe ‘I am putting truth into practice…,’ But God says: ‘I do not acknowledge that you are putting truth into practice.’
-What is this?
-This is a kind of behavior, and seriously speaking, you could be convicted for it; it will not be praised, it will not be commemorated.
-Even more seriously speaking, in dissecting this, you are doing evil, your behavior is in opposition to God.
-From the outside, you are not interrupting, disturbing, damaging anything, or violating any truth.
-It seems what you are doing is logical and reasonable, but you are doing evil and resisting God.
-Therefore you should look to the source as God has required, to see whether there is a change in your disposition or whether you have put truth into practice.
-It is not about conforming with the imaginations and opinions of man, or with your personal preferences.
-It is not these.
-Rather, it is God who says whether you are conforming with His will; it is God who says whether your actions have truth and whether or not they are up to His standards.
-Measuring yourself against God’s requirements is the only right way” (“What You Should Know About Transforming Your Disposition” in Records of Christ’s Talks).
-“Human ideas usually look good and right to people and they look like they do not violate truth that much.
-People feel that doing it this way is putting truth into practice, they feel that doing it this way is submitting to God.
-Actually, people are not really seeking God and praying to God about this.
-They are not striving to do it well to satisfy God’s will, nor striving to do it well according to His requirements.
-They do not have this true situation, and they don’t have such desire.
-This is the greatest error people make in their practice, because you believe in God, but God is not in your heart.
+You are doing this for your own purposes and are not acting in accordance with truth.”
+Following this, we read two passages of God’s words: “On the outside, it seems as if you are putting truth into practice, but in reality, the nature of your actions does not show that you are putting truth into practice.
+There are many people who, once they have certain outward behaviors, believe ‘Am I not fulfilling my duties?
+Did I not forsake my family and job?
+Am I not putting the truth into practice by fulfilling my duties?’
+But God doesn’t recognize that you are putting the truth into practice.
+All those whose actions are tainted by personal motives and aims are not practicing the truth.
+Strictly speaking, this kind of behavior will probably be condemned by God; it will not be praised or remembered by Him.
+Dissecting this further, you are doing evil and your behavior is in opposition to God.
+From the outside, these things you are doing seem to conform to the truth: You are not interrupting or disturbing anything and you haven’t done real damage or violated any truth.
+It appears to be logical and reasonable, yet the essence of your actions pertains to doing evil and resisting God.
+Therefore you should determine whether there has been a change in your disposition and whether you are putting the truth into practice by looking at the intentions behind your actions in light of God’s words.
+It is not determined by human words or opinions.
+Rather, it depends on God saying whether or not you are conforming to His will, whether or not your actions possess the reality of the truth, and whether or not they meet His requirements and standards.
+Only measuring yourself against God’s requirements is accurate” (“What You Should Know About Transforming Your Disposition” in Records of Christ’s Talks).
+“Human ideas usually look good and right to people, and they appear as though they would not violate the truth very much.
+People feel that doing things in such a manner would be putting truth into practice; they feel that doing things that way would be submitting to God.
+Actually, they are not truly seeking God or praying to God about it; they are not striving to do it well, in accordance with God’s requirements, in order to satisfy His will.
+They do not possess this true state; they do not have such a desire.
+This is the greatest mistake people make in their practices.
+You believe in God, but you do not keep God in your heart.
 How is this not a sin?
-How is this not deceiving yourself?
-What effect will believing this way have?
-Where is the practical significance in believing in God?” (“Seeking God’s Will and Putting Truth Into Practice to the Greatest Extent Possible” in Records of Christ’s Talks).
-I tried to figure out God’s words and compared them with my so-called situation of “putting truth into practice.”
+Are you not deceiving yourself?
+What sort of effects can you reap if you keep believing that way?
+Moreover, how can the significance of belief be manifested?” (“Seeking God’s Will Is for the Sake of Practicing the Truth” in Records of Christ’s Talks).
+I fathomed God’s words and compared my so-called state of “putting the truth into practice” with them.
 My heart lit up.
-So, the way I was doing things was not intended to satisfy God.
-It was intended to protect my own vain dignity.
-I was afraid the leader would say my nature was flawed, that I didn’t seek truth, and that I didn’t work well with anyone.
-In addition, I thought it was a pretext for easing my relationship with the sister and breaking away from the embarrassment and pain produced by the conflict.
-I thought it would redeem the image other people had of me and allow them to see that I had changed.
-It can be seen that my so-called “putting truth into practice” was for my own purposes.
-It was all done in front of others and was not established on the basis of seeking to satisfy God.
+All along, my motive in wanting to coordinate harmoniously with my sister was not at all to satisfy God, but to protect my own pride and vanity.
+I was afraid the leader would say my humanity was flawed, that I didn’t pursue the truth, and that I didn’t work well with anyone.
+In addition, I wanted to use it as a means to ease my relationship with that sister and break free from the embarrassment and pain produced by the conflict.
+I thought it would redeem my image in others’ eyes and allow them to see that I had changed.
+It is clear that my so-called “putting the truth into practice” was for my own purposes.
+It was all done in front of others and was not established on the basis of understanding the truth and living out the reality of the truth in order to satisfy God.
 I didn’t despise myself and sincerely forsake the flesh because I wasn’t aware of my arrogant and conceited nature.
-In reflecting on working with the sister, it was because I didn’t recognize my arrogant and conceited nature, and because I thought highly of myself and always thought I was better than others that when I spoke, I was unwittingly standing on a pedestal belittling others.
-When handling matters, I loved to be in charge; I did things my own way, and never consulted other people’s ideas.
-When the sister pointed out these problems that I had, I didn’t seek out the corresponding truth to analyze and understand the substance of my nature.
-More so, I didn’t seek out how I should put it into practice in accordance with God’s requirements and in accordance with truth.
-I only changed a few outer actions, thinking that since I stopped doing things that were wrong, I was putting truth into practice.
-Actually, everything I was practicing was truth based on my own notions.
-It was all outward actions and had nothing to do with God’s word.
-God would not acknowledge that I was putting truth into practice.
-Because I was not practicing in line with God’s requirements and was not practicing in accordance with truth, and everything I did was done to satisfy my personal desires and reach my own purposes, therefore my actions were wicked in God’s sight; it was resisting God.
+In reflecting on my work with that sister, when I spoke I was unwittingly standing on a pedestal belittling my sister.
+When handling matters, I loved to be in charge; I did things my own way, and never consulted other people on their ideas.
+When she pointed out the problems that I had, I didn’t seek out the corresponding truth to analyze and understand the essence of my nature.
+More so, I didn’t seek out how I should practice in accordance with the truth and in accordance with God’s will.
+I only changed a few superficial actions, thinking that since behaving that way wasn’t right, if in the future I just swapped those behaviors for ones that everyone saw as good and in line with human notions, that would be putting the truth into practice.
+I saw that everything I was practicing was just the truth based on my own notions.
+It had nothing to do with God’s word, and God would not acknowledge that I was putting the truth into practice.
+In God’s eyes, all my actions were running contrary to the truth and resisting God.